Gyakobo/Recognizing_context_free_languages_with_a_PDA/README.md

 Let's run the Pushdown Automaton M on the following string:

 >[!Note]
->The PDA also utilizes a stack data structure in order to keep track of the a's and b's in the said string
+>The PDA also utilizes a stack data structure in order to keep track of the a's and b's in the said string.
+Basically it's using two main commands to do so: push and pop.
+Each of these commands either insert a value on the top of the stack or remove the said value also from the top of the stack.

 ```
 w = abbba43.51386abbba